objectwow/join/README.md

   as?: string;

   /**
-   * An optional mapping from the fromField values to the new field names in the local object(s).
+   * An optional mapping from the from object(s) values to the new field names in the local object(s).
    */
   asMap?: AsMap;
 }